 In December 2016, we presented clinical data from 78 patients treated with ivosidenib in the completed dose escalation portion of the ongoing phase 1 study of ivosidenib in advanced hematologic malignancies at ASH 2016.
-This was the first demonstration that treatment with single agent ivosidenib can result in mutant IDH1 clearance, or IDH1-MC.
-We are continuing to study the potential relationship between IDH1-MC and the clinical benefit for patients with AML.

 Phase 1 frontline combination trial

 As discussed above, ivosidenib and IDHIFA® are also being evaluated in a phase 1, multicenter, international, open-label clinical trial, in combination with induction and consolidation therapy.
 The trial is currently enrolling patients.